-After getting a few demos out of my system and off my system, I managed to go through several titles I wrote news pieces about.
-In quick succession of each other, I played Succubus Prologue and Lust and Beyond Prologue – both demos, but the more common theme they share were boobs.
+Lust From Beyond Prologue is one of the few demos I managed to go through recently.
+In quick succession of each other, I played Succubus Prologue and with both titles the common theme they shared were boobs.

 We can get the titillation out of the way now as both games are surprisingly good.
 In this write-up, it’s about the latter – a story set in the same universe as Lust For Darkness – a title I’ve had on the Switch for a while now, but still not played through yet.